-I remember a woman who I shared a lot of sexual chemistry with on the first date.
+I remember a woman who lit up with sexual chemistry on the first date.
 While she was clear that we were not going to be dating, she did let me know she saw me as a hot match.
 “I don’t wait too long to have sex with someone,” she said.
 “I mean, you need to know.
 Because when that’s bad, there’s almost no way to fix it.
-And if you waste too much time before you know, it’s just a bad idea.”
+And if you waste too much time before, you know, checking it out, it’s just a bad idea.”

 If sex is casual or recreational, for me, it’s not very satisfying.
 I can get that kind of release by myself.

 I do believe that sexual chemistry is required for a long-term relationship to be successful.
 What I’m saying is that this is a theory of mine, and has not been proven out by any great success at building long-term relationships.
 In fact, when I light up, it’s a challenge for me to slow things down.
 It’s more of an aspirational goal.
 But I do know FOR A FACT, that if the sexual chemistry is not found or established within the first few dates, then I am going to take a hard pass on the relationship.

 Immediate sexual chemistry, on the other hand, can also present problems.
 I might be projecting a past hot relationship with this new person.
 This is not a bad thing, it’s part of what the “chemistry” is about, but it might not be a great indicator of how this new person is going to be IN a relationship with me.